Force over Distance: Chapter 18

 “Can’t believe you let it stand.”

-“Well, it had style,” Young drained his third shot, and set his cup on the table with a quiet click.
+“It had style.”
+Young drained his cup and set it on the table with a quiet click.

 “Here and there.”